 Undergraduate participants in the program:

-- Work with a graduate mentor for 3-5 hours per week in the spring semester
+- Work with a graduate mentor for 3-5 hours per week

 - Get exposure to a lab environment and learn the basics of working in a lab, testing a hypothesis, and analyzing data

 - Make a poster about your experience, and present it together with your graduate mentor at the end of the semester

 1. The successful applicant will be a sophomore or junior engineering student and